PaddlePaddle/Paddle/doc/design/block.md

 # Block design

-In computer programming, a block is a lexical structure of source code which is grouped together.
+In C++ and Java, a block is a lexical structure of source code which is grouped together.

-In most programming languages, block is useful when define a function or some conditional statements such as `if` and `while`.
+Blocks do not only group source code, but also narrow the lexical scope of variables so that they do not conflict with variables having the same name used elsewhere in a program.

 In Paddle, we need a similar concept to support following scenes:

+- definition of a deep learning program, such as store the definition or description of variables and operators.
 - the basic unit of execution, just like the original `NetOp`, block can group multiple operators and make them behave just like a single operator.
 Unlike `NetOp`, a network should not be an operator, but a block can be treated as a operator.
   - Block should have a `Exec` method, which will execute the operators grouped in the block.
 - store the context for operators, including the information of variables they will operator on.